deptofdefense/anet/README.md

 	1. Import the `anet/` directory into eclipse as a new project.
 	1. Ensure there are no compile errors.
 If there are, you are probably missing dependencies.
 Try re-running `./gradlew eclipse`.
 	1. The main method is in `mil.dds.anet.AnetApplication`.
 1. Update the settings in `anet.yml` for your environment.
-See the section on ANET Configuration for more details on these configuration options.
+See the section on ANET Configuration in [documentation.md](https://github.com/deptofdefense/anet/blob/master/DOCUMENTATION.md#anet-configuration) for more details on these configuration options.

 ### Java Backend